MaKcm14/price-service/README.md

 This service is the main microservice of the best-price-project.

 See the [price-service-tg-bot](https://github.com/MaKcm14/price-service-tg-bot) to find more information about the UI for this service.

+See the [best-price-project-deployment](https://github.com/MaKcm14/best-price-project-deployment) to find more information about how to configure this service with the UI service.